 Nikon D5300 versus Canon T6i

-The Nikon D5300 and the Canon EOS Rebel T6i (called Canon 750D in some regions) are two digital cameras that were revealed to the public, respectively, in October 2013 and February 2015.
+The Nikon D5300 and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in October 2013 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Nikon D5300 and the Canon T6i are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5300 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D5300 and the Canon T6i is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D5300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is somewhat larger (9 percent) than the Nikon D5300.
 Moreover, the T6i is markedly heavier (16 percent) than the D5300.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the D5300 nor the T6i are weather-sealed.